 Yadernaya, MGIMO and British High School of Design

 I recommend trying to maximize the realization of more trendy positions in the current season.
-The situation will be different in different climate zones, and for some, spring collections are still relevant, especially if you offer a sufficient discount so that if you don’t make a profit on these items you at least get liquidity out of them.
+The situation will be different in different climate zones, and for some, Spring collections are still relevant, especially if you offer a sufficient discount so that if you don’t make a profit on these items, you at least get liquidity out of them.
 The basic assortment may well be moved either to A/W 20-21 or to S/S21.

 Dapeng, China National Garment Association and CHIC

-lassic high-quality fashion.
+Classic high-quality fashion can easily be stored away until S/S21.
 Reductions cannot be avoided because liquidity comes before profitability.
 However, there is an agreement in the industry that large discount campaigns should not take place.
 Solidarity is required.

 Provost, Tranoi

-From what we know from our exhibitors, S/S21 collections will be a mix of pieces from SS20 and refreshing new styles.
+From what we know from our exhibitors, S/S21 collections will be a mix of pieces from S/S20 and refreshing new styles.
 These collections are likely to be smaller with a mix of basic/neutral items and very creative products.

 Farrell, Eastman